Activities for kids: October 7–13

 Saturday

-Welcome you to Snobby Poetry, should you be up for the challenge.
+The Uptown Writers welcome you to Snobby Poetry, should you be up for the challenge.

-You’ll find a band of self-motivated, uber-supportive misfits who read, write, and share poems.
+This is a band of self-motivated, uber-supportive misfits who read, write, and share poems.
 They love words, rhyme (only when used sparely, thank you), observation, and Walt Whitman (obviously).

 Sunday